tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 correct answers for locally available resources, or private resources (such as domains only accessible over a private network).
 Remote services may also be untrusted from a privacy
-perspective: while encryption will prevent on-path observers from seeing hostnames, client systems must trust the encrypted DNS service to not store or misuse queries made to it.
+perspective: while encryption will prevent on-path observers from seeing hostnames, client systems need to trust the encrypted DNS service to not store or misuse queries made to it.

 Client systems are left with choosing between one of the following stances: